data-gymnasia/courses/content/reinforcement-learning/content.md

 Consider the following very simple game, played on an 8 × 8 chess board.
-Beginning with the rook in some position on the board, your goal is to get the rook to the top right square in as few moves as possible (note: a rook is a chess piece which can move along columns and rows).
+Beginning with the rook in some position on the board, your goal is to get the rook to the top right square in as few moves as possible (note: a rook is a chess piece which can move any number of squares along columns or rows).

 * What is the largest number of moves that might be required? [[2]]
 * Come up with a scheme for rewarding the agent that aligns with the